typedoc2md/typedoc-plugin-markdown/.changeset/big-teachers-shave.md

 ---

 - Implemented typedoc 0.27 compatibility support.
-- Exposed "typeDeclarationFormat=source" option that prints the symbol directly from ts compiler inside a code block (#703).
+- Exposed "typeDeclarationVisibility" option to provide a compacted output structure (#703).
 - The "textContentMappings" option now accepts a string with placeholder or a function with arguments (#693, #715).